 Master of Science specializing in College Student Personnel

-The mission of URI’s College Student Personnel program is to prepare reflective practitioners for professional careers in student affairs.
-Graduates seek entry-level positions such as advisors, coordinators, directors, and deans at institutions of higher education.
-Our vision is to engage one another in an extended community of co-learning relationships that inspire optimal development and promote growth in leadership, all based on creating and sustaining the best practices in college student personnel preparation and professional work.
-The program is designed in accordance with the guidelines established by the Council for the Advancement of Standards in Higher Education (CAS).
+The College Student Personnel (CSP) program’s mission is to prepare reflective practitioners for professional careers in student affairs.
+Graduates seek primarily entry-level positions such as advisors, coordinators, and assistant directors/deans at institutions of higher education.
+Our vision is to engage one another in an extended community of co-learning relationships that inspire optimal development and promote growth in leadership, all based on creating and sustaining the best practices in CSP preparation and professional work.
+The program is designed in accordance with the guidelines established by the Council for the Advancement of Standards in Higher Education.

 For students’ convenience, most courses are offered in the late afternoon or early evening in Kingston.
 Full- and part-time programs of study are available.

 Admission requirements: Online submission of an application through the Graduate School website.
-Supporting materials must include at least two letters of recommendation (one academic and one student affairs professional), official transcripts of all previous college course work, and a current résumé.
+Supporting materials must include two letters of recommendation (one preferably a faculty member from your undergraduate major and one student affairs professional), transcripts of all previous college course work, a current résumé, and a Personal Statement.
+For guidance on the Personal Statement, see web.uri.edu/human-development/csp-admission/.
 The completed application package, including supporting materials, is due for fall admission by January 15; materials received after this date and prior to April 1 are reviewed on a space-available basis.
-After initial screening, selected applicants will be invited to interview either in person or via the telephone with a faculty representative.
+After initial screening, selected applicants will be invited to interview with a faculty representative.
+Those invited to interview will receive information on applying for Graduate Assistantships or other direct links to practice in college student affairs settings.
 Selection for admission to this program is competitive and enrollment is limited; preference is given to applicants with experience in college student affairs.
 Diversity among students is valued by the program and student affairs profession.
-If admitted into the program, you will be given information on applying for Graduate Assistantships or other direct links to practice in college student affairs settings.